TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/getting_started_flash.md

         Hello World!

-- Congratulations now the EVM is flashed with your application and you don't need CCS anymore to run the application.
+- Congratulations!
+Now the EVM is flashed with your application and you don't need CCS anymore to run the application.

+\note
+It is recommended to flash using snagfactory for AM62x, AM62Ax, AM62Px, AM62Dx.